QuentinRa/blog.quentinra.dev/maths/r/index.md

 generalizing another etc. (name => name.generalization)
 </td></tr>
 <tr><td>
-There are a lot of shortcuts or it seems so.
+There are a lot of shortened words or it seems so.
 For instance, you can use <code>T</code> for <code>TRUE</code>.
 For functions, you can use <code>prob/proba</code> for <code>probability</code> etc.
 </td></tr>